Bob Myers: Sports agent

-Executive career
+Golden State Warriors

 In April 2011, Myers was hired by the Golden State Warriors as an assistant general manager.
 He was expected to apprentice under general manager Larry Riley for a few years.
-However, on April 24, 2012, Myers was promoted to general manager after only 12 months.
+However, on April 24, 2012, Myers was promoted to general manager after only 11 months.
 Under Myers, the Warriors had a strong draft in 2012 and made key acquisitions in 2012–13, and they advanced to the second round of the playoffs before losing to the San Antonio Spurs in six games.
 It was the Warriors' best postseason finish in 36 years.
 After the season, The Press Democrat wrote that Myers "made a bigger imprint than anyone else on this season's wonder team."

 After the 2014–15 regular season, Myers was named the NBA Executive of the Year after key decisions he made led to the Warriors having an NBA best 67–15 record, including hiring coach Steve Kerr and signing Klay Thompson to a contract extension after declining to trade him and other players in the offseason for Kevin Love.
 Myers and the Warriors won the 2015 NBA Finals after defeating the Cleveland Cavaliers in six games.
-The Warriors came short of back-to-back titles in the 2015–16 season despite having an NBA-record 73-9 regular season, losing to the Cavaliers in seven games.
+The Warriors came short of back-to-back titles in the 2015–16 season despite having an NBA-record 73–9 regular season, losing to the Cavaliers in seven games of the 2016 NBA Finals.

 Prior to 2016–17, the Warriors added president of basketball operations to Myers' title, which reported directly to majority owner Joe Lacob.
-Myers was again named NBA Executive of the Year after signing Kevin Durant, David West, Zaza Pachulia, and Javale McGee in the 2016 off-season.
-This was his second Executive of the Year title in three years as the Warriors once again had a league-best 67-15 record.
+Myers was again named NBA Executive of the Year after signing Kevin Durant, David West, Zaza Pachulia, and JaVale McGee in the 2016 off-season.
+This was his second Executive of the Year title in three years as the Warriors once again had a league-best 67–15 record.
 The Warriors won the 2017 NBA Finals after avenging their loss to the Cavaliers, this time in five games.
-The title was the team's second in three years, which included the league's best postseason record of 16-1, and the best start to the postseason at 15-0.
+The title was the team's second in three years, which included the league's best postseason record of 16–1, and the best start to the postseason at 15–0.
 The Warriors won back-to-back titles in the 2017–18 season after defeating the Cavaliers in four games in the 2018 NBA Finals.
 The Warriors won again in the 2022 NBA Finals, defeating the Boston Celtics in six games.

+He stepped down as Warriors president and general manager in May 2023.

+Broadcasting

+Myers worked as a radio commentator for UCLA basketball in the early 2000s.
+He worked at ESPN from August 2023 to October 2025 as a game analyst and occasional color commentator for NBA Countdown, NBA Saturday Primetime, NBA Sunday Showcase, and NBA Today.